 Please let us know if you have news you would like to share with other alumni or if you are interested in participating in our alumni programs.
 You can also keep in touch via Twitter, Facebook, Instagram, and LinkedIn.
 And if you're in the neighborhood, don't miss out on the wonderful array of events at the Institute.
-You can also listen to past events on our new podcast, Al-Markaz.

 The Middle East Studies Program hosts some small-scale alumni mentoring programs, and we're thrilled to invite you to participate!

 We've been very fortunate in our ability to recruit stellar students (like yourselves) who go on to do interesting and important work in their post-graduate careers.
 Our current first-year M.A. students have a broad range of interests and some very intriguing backgrounds.
 They would really like to get to know our alumni and the path they took after leaving GW.
 Our plan is to offer one mentoring program that focuses on general professional and career mentoring, and another that provides guidance on capstone student research projects.

 Please email email@example.com if you are interested in participating in either mentoring program.
 We offer a few structured opportunities during the academic year for you to impart your considerable wisdom.
 Beyond these gatherings, the scope of the mentorship can be determined mutually between you and the student.

 If you live outside the DC metro area, you can still participate electronically.